hyperjumptech/monika/docs/src/pages/guides/status-notification.md

 title: Status Notification
 ---

-Monika sends status notification based on a schedule with following information:
+Monika sends status notification periodically based on a schedule with following information:

 - Host
 - Number of probes